- 100% independent information

 Pentaho, the open source BI environment for Big Data

-Pentaho was founded in 2004 as an open source BI application which focuses on bringing together large amounts of various types of data.
-They are the front runners when it comes to big data and the (partially) automated generation of metadata.
+Pentaho was founded in 2004 as an open source BI application focused on bringing together large amounts of various types of data.
+They’re the front runners when it comes to big data and the (partially) automated generation of metadata.

 The Pentaho solution consists of a number of different parts.
 These include Pentaho Analyzer, Reports, Big Data, BI Server, and Data Science Pack.
 All these elements score well in the areas of usability and performance, and surprisingly also in the field of security.

 Pentaho integration takes a lot of work off your hands